Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Best Overall Walk-In Tub

-The Ella Ultimate Walk-In Dual Air and Whirlpool Bathtub with Foot Massage ranks as the best overall walk-in tub on our list of the 10 best walk-in tubs because it offers a great combination of user-friendly features, quality and size, which can easily replace a standard bathtub.
-As with all Ella’s Bubbles bathtubs, this walk-in tub is backed by a lifetime warranty on the frame and shell and a five-year parts warranty.
+The Ella Ultimate Walk-In Dual Air and Whirlpool Bathtub with Foot Massage ranks as the best overall walk-in tub on our list because it offers a great combination of user-friendly features.
+It is expertly designed with high-quality materials and is the perfect size to replace a standard bathtub.
+This walk-in tub is also backed by an impressive lifetime limited warranty that covers the shell, frame, and door.

-Features of this premium whirlpool tub include an 18 GPM fast-fill faucet, two safety grab bars, double two-inch drains and a triple massage system with a separate leg and foot-only option.
-Measuring in at 29.75″ x 59.75,” this unit is the same length and width as a standard residential bathtub, making it an easy upgrade of an existing tub.
+Features of this premium whirlpool tub include an 18 GPM fast-fill faucet, two safety grab bars, dual two-inch drains, and a triple massage system with a separate leg and foot-only option.
+Measuring 29.625″ x 59.5,″ this unit is the same length and width as a standard residential bathtub, making it an easy upgrade of an existing tub.
 Unlike most other walk-in tubs that have solid doors, this tub has a transparent door trimmed in chrome for a sleek, high-end look and feel.

 Highlights